 We employ a Privacy Officer whose role is to closely monitor access to electronic patient records to ensure that only those who have a justified reason to access your records do so.

 TEWV has a Caldicott Guardian whose role it is to make the final decision on how, what, when and why personal information will be processed.

-TEWV’s Caldicott Guardian is Elizabeth Moody, Director of Nursing & Governance.
-Information about her can be found on our website.
+TEWV’s Caldicott Guardian is Kedar Kale, Medical Director.
+Information about him can be found on our website.

 More information about how we protect your privacy and confidentiality